 Editor’s note: This clause is incomplete.
 The following aspects are either missing or not yet determined:

 Measurement Uncertainties and Test Tolerances for intra-band contiguous CA supporting aggregated BW > 400MHz and for intra-band non-contiguous CA are TBD

+Measurement Uncertainties and Test Tolerances are FFS

+TP analysis is FFS

 6.5A.1.2.1 Test purpose

 To verify that the UE occupied bandwidth for all transmission bandwidth configurations supported by the UE are less than their specific limits.